 Game Positioning System (GPS) Sensor

-The GPS Sensor can report the current X and Y position of the center of rotation of Moby in millimeters or inches.
+The GPS Sensor can report the current X and Y position of the center of rotation of Disco in millimeters or inches.

 The GPS Sensor can also report the current heading in degrees.

-The GPS Sensor is located near the back of Moby, and is used to determine the robot’s position and orientation on the Field by reading the GPS Field Code Strips along the inside perimeter of the Field.
+The GPS Sensor is located near the back of Disco, and is used to determine the robot’s position and orientation on the Field by reading the GPS Field Code Strips along the inside perimeter of the Field.

-You can use the GPS Sensor to help Moby navigate the Field by driving to specific locations using your knowledge of the Cartesian coordinate system.
+You can use the GPS Sensor to help Disco navigate the Field by driving to specific locations using your knowledge of the Cartesian coordinate system.

-Using the GPS Sensor, Moby can drive along the X or Y-axes until the value of the sensor is greater than or less than a threshold value.
-This allows Moby to drive using sensor feedback instead of set distances.
+Using the GPS Sensor, Disco can drive along the X or Y-axes until the value of the sensor is greater than or less than a threshold value.
+This allows Disco to drive using sensor feedback instead of set distances.

 For more information on identifying location details in VRC Virtual Skills using the GPS Sensor, see this VEX Library article.